Peter Drew: Meaning and impact

 In September 2025, Gurmesh Singh, a National Party MP in the Parliament of NSW, announced in parliament that he had contacted Drew after seeing one of his posters.
 He had looked in the archives and found a photograph of his great-grandfather, an Indian farmer who settled on the Mid North Coast of New South Wales in the late 1800s.
 Singh said that it distressed him and many others in the Indian Australian community to see Drew's posters being torn down.

 Drew's posters have brought both positive and negative responses from the public, in some cases including counter-posters and graffiti.
 At one of the 2025 "March for Australia" rallies, one participant tore down one of Drew's posters.
 Drew responded by creating a poster depicting the incident, with the caption "AUSSIE?" and posting it on social media – questioning whether this kind of behaviour is part of Australian culture.
 He has said "Typically, we react with fear and anger towards the sort of people who tore down the posters, but I think they are lost and in need of help".
 He said that the reaction at the March for Australia rallies gave him the impetus to produce more posters.
+He says of his art: "If it didn't upset anybody, then it wouldn't really have any bite to it.
+But to be honest, I still want to win over those people who don't agree with my work".

+In February 2026, a 21-year-old "influencer", a Scotch College graduate from a wealthy family who has links to the neo-Nazi group National Socialist Network, stuck up copies of the "Aussie" series with pictures of Donald Trump, as well as Bondi shooting terrorist Naveed Akram, Man Haron Monis, and other criminals.
+They were condemned by Melbourne Lord Mayor Nick Reece, who called them "sick and "absolutely abhorrent".
+The posters were removed within an hour and Victoria Police were investigating.
+Drew, referring to this reaction, said "There's a real sort of angry nihilism to it...
+They're just wanting to get under people's skin".

-His work has been compared to England-based activist-artist Banksy.
-As of October 2025, Drew had upwards of 44,000 followers on Instagram.
+Drew's work has been compared to England-based activist-artist Banksy.
+As of August 2026, Drew had upwards of 88,000 followers on Instagram, doubling the number he had around a year earlier.